The Bank of England raised interest rates for the 14th consecutive time in August, and the cost of borrowing is currently at 5.25%.

 The income achieved could be even higher depending on lifestyle factors and medical history.

 Why are annuity rates rising?

-Annuities have previously been out of favour among retirees, with just 10% of pension savings used to buy an annuity in the 2020-2021 tax year.
-Drawdown is typically seen as more flexible, and better value for most.
+Annuities have been out of favour among retirees for a long time, with just 10% of pension savings used to buy an annuity in the 2020-2021 tax year.

-But experts say annuities could be poised for a comeback following the rate rises, which could give retirees an income boost.
+But experts say annuities are making a comeback following the rate rises, which will give retirees an income boost.
 Annuities are an attractive option for those who prefer the security of the guaranteed income they provide.